rkerr/netdisco-vagrant/README.md

 The first run will take some time to download and install all the dependencies, subsequent runs should be quicker.

-Once `vagrant up` Vagrant box will now be running Netdisco, with the web interface mapped through to localhost:5000.
+Once `vagrant up` has completed the Vagrant box will now be running Netdisco, with the web interface mapped through to localhost:5000.

 The default web interface user/password is: `netdisco/netdisco`